fcdoc/doc/en/flashduty/alter/custom_fields.md

    **Display Name**: The field displayed in the incident details page; can be modified after creation.
    **Field Description**: Assists incident handlers in understanding and using the field.

-4. Select the field type, and add options and default values as needed.
+4. Select the field type and add options and default values as needed.
 Field types include:

    **Text**: Plain text input box, up to 500 characters.
    **Single Select**: Single-selection drop-down box, allowing up to ten options, each not exceeding 200 characters.